Here are my initial thoughts:

 The multiple rolls to resolve as something as simple as a swordthrust make the game slow and the system intrusive.
 Shades of narrative control needs to be given, not a damage number.
 When you have bonuses for gear, then Damage can be represented by damage to gear, by situational changes like seizing high ground, or by actual wounds.

-Experience points are unnecessary.
+Experience point residual pools are unnecessary.
 Do the thing, get the thing.

 Beginning players should be limited to a single Technique+Form pair if playing magi.